Trafficking in Persons

 Japan-UN Women partnership

-The rise of trafficking in women for forced criminality associated with online scam centres in the region since 2023 has brought new challenges to the fore, threatening women's security and rights in the digital age.
+The rise of trafficking in women for forced criminality associated with online scam centres since 2023 has brought new challenges to the region, and is threatening women's security and rights in the digital age.

-The project is using a Women, Peace and Security lens to catalyze gender-inclusive responses with the aim of enhancing peace, stability and security along the Thailand-Myanmar border.
-To achieve the project objectives, UN Women is cooperating with governments, women’s rights and civil society organizations, the UN family and other stakeholders.
+The project has used the WPS framework to catalyze gender-inclusive responses with the aim of enhancing peace, stability and security along the Thailand-Myanmar border with innovative solutions.
+To achieve the project objectives, UN Women has been cooperating with governments, women’s rights and civil society organizations, the UN system and other stakeholders.

-The project is contributing to efforts under the Regional Framework Towards Peaceful, Inclusive Societies, a UN Women regional initiative that is advancing the WPS agenda and inclusive governance in Asia and the Pacific.
+The project has contributed to efforts under the Regional Framework Towards Peaceful, Inclusive Societies, a UN Women regional initiative that is advancing the WPS agenda and inclusive governance in Asia and the Pacific.
 For more project information, please contact: [ Click to reveal ]